 6. Though it attempts to convey the intricacies of imperialistic politics and touches upon racial difference and homosexuality, the film's sense of geography and politics are a bit muddled, and its portrayal of Thomas Lawrence hardly factual.
-Indeed, because of people like Lawrence, and various other events, both before and after the infamous Sykes-Picot agreement, the Middle East was carved up and artificially divided for the very purpose of destabilisation.
+Indeed, because of people like Lawrence, and various other events, both before and after the infamous Sykes-Picot agreement, the Middle East was carved up and artificially divided for the very purpose of destabilisation and proxy rule.
 The problems of this period extend to our era.

 7. In his biography, Lean states: "I think the whole of this creativity is sex.
 There's no two ways about it.
 And if you want to go and make a good movie, the fact of it is that sex is terribly important.
 If you want to make a good movie, get yourself a new, wonderful woman and that movie will be fifty, if not seventy, percent better than it would have been if she hadn't existed.
 It lights everything up.
 You see, I think lack of energy and tiredness is sexual failure."

 8. In a way, the film's also about Lean himself, and the way the alienation of Lawrence's homosexuality mirrors that of the artist.
-Consider this: Lean was born to strict Quaker parents who banned him from going to the cinema.
-In response, he developed a fondness for the desert and a passion for exotic locales (of both the real world and the fantasy world of cinema).
-He thus uses "Lawrence of Arabia" as a kind of autobiography, a story about a man/director who travels to the desert, falls in love with its people, gains wealthy financing, has a grand vision and realises his dreams by managing, inspiring and directing thousands of men.
+Lean was born to strict Quaker parents who banned him from going to the cinema.
+In response, he developed a fondness for the desert and a passion for exotic locales (on screen and off).
+"Lawrence of Arabia" itself almost plays as a kind of autobiography, a story about a man/director who travels to the desert, falls in love with its people, gains wealthy financing, has a grand vision and realises his dreams by managing, inspiring and directing thousands of men.
 In a way, the film is less about Lawrence the man than it is about creativity as a kind of libidinal drive; a sort of big budget take on Freudian sublimation, creative energy stemming directly from the libido.